-Carlo Minassian is back in the cybersecurity startup scene with a new adaptive threat response platform after his three-year stint with the global giant that acquired his managed security services firm Earthwave.
+Carlo Minassian is back in the cybersecurity startup scene with a new Active Defense platform after his three-year stint with the global giant that acquired his managed security services firm Earthwave.

-Sydney-based entrepreneur Carlo Minassian has returned to the cybersecurity startup scene with his new venture LMNTRIX and an adaptive threat response (ATR) platform that goes after attackers from the inside and fills the void left by other vendors focused on malware detection.
+Sydney-based entrepreneur Carlo Minassian has returned to the cybersecurity startup scene with his new venture LMNTRIX and an Active Defense platform that goes after attackers from the inside and fills the void left by other vendors focused on malware detection.